The Norwegian Media Authority

 Age classification of cinema films

-All films shown in cinemas in Norway must have an age limit.
+All films shown in cinemas in Norway must have an age limit as a main rule.
 Films that are not age-classified by the Norwegian Media Authority must be shown with an 18-year age limit.
 All cinema films that the Norwegian Media Authority has age-classified are published in our Film Database.

 Register movies for age rating